ColeMei/IntelliSA-CLI/docs/DEVELOPMENT_REPORT.md

 - Full pytest (including vendored GLITCH tests) would require packaging the entire GLITCH suite; we document the limitation and focus CI on our maintained suites.

 ### 3.7 Automation & Action Design
-- The composite action in `action.yml` installs the package, triggers model fetch, and runs `iacsec scan`.
+- The composite action in `action.yml` installs the package, relies on the vendored registry entries for weights, and runs `iacsec scan`.
 It tolerates exit code 1 (findings) but fails on runtime errors, matching practical CI needs described in README (“non-blocking unless fail-on-high”).
 - `.github/workflows/ci.yaml` runs unit + e2e tests, then exercises the composite action against the sample repo and uploads the SARIF artifact, providing an end-to-end validation path.

 ## 4. Usage Guide